mrquincle/mrquincle/README.md

 ## New opportunity

-On the moment I'm quite excited because it's my first opportunity since quite some time that the world opened up to me.
-I'm looking for work opportunities in which I can use my expertise in machine learning and/or embedded engineering for the greater good.
+On the moment I'm quite excited because it's my first opportunity since quite some time to search for a new position!
+I'm looking for work in which I can use my expertise in machine learning and/or embedded engineering for the greater good.

 ## Crownstone